 Q. How do you continue to keep your guests happy and coming back for more?

-A. Our chefs at Franks Diners and the Onion Taphouse and Grills take full advantage of all the fresh, natural local and sustainable products in the Northwest.
+A. Our chefs at Frank’s Diners and the Onion Taphouse and Grills take full advantage of all the fresh, natural local and sustainable products in the Northwest.
 Ninety percent of our products come from within a 300-mile radius.
 This much fresh rotating perishable product is a lot to manage, but we can tell the difference.
 [And] with the explosion of local craft breweries, it seemed only natural for the Onion to take advantage of all the great craft local products, and Area 51 Taphouse at the Onion was born.
 To accommodate the enormous amount of rotating inventory a 51-tap facility would require, and to deliver it adhering to the high standards that have made the Onion so successful for 40 years, an extensive remodel was mandatory at both Onion locations.

 Q. Landmark Restaurants lives up to its name by being Spokane’s longest running locally owned and operated full-service restaurant company.
 After 40 years, how have you managed to keep the quality up all these years?

 A. Our company is blessed to have so many great leaders.
-These wonderful passionate people bring stability, confidence and trustworthiness to our management organization.
+These wonderful, passionate people bring stability, confidence and trustworthiness to our management organization.
 We are a team consisting of 26 managers and crew leaders and over 210 employees at Landmark.
 It’s a responsibility we take seriously.
 We truly value that so many trust us as their employer of choice.
 For 40 years our mission has been to exceed our employees’ expectations.
 We know our crew will then exceed our guests’ expectations and company success is automatic.
-Taking great care of our employees is not only the right thing to do, but its a sound business philosophy
+Taking great care of our employees is not only the right thing to do, but it’s a sound business philosophy.

 Ken and has crew view their 40th year in business as just the beginning.
-The entire team continues to carry the banner of Landmark’s mission.
-To bring an honest genuine food experience to their friends, family and neighbors who dine with them each day.
+The entire team continues to carry the banner of Landmark’s mission: to bring an honest genuine food experience to their friends, family and neighbors who dine with them each day.

-The Onion Grill and Taphouse
+The Onion Taphouse & Grill

 North Side - 7522 N. Division St.